opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Going with this approach for future Git SDK means adding missing commands that Isomorphic Git now lacks.

-Sparse checkout and rebase are needed in the least.
-Either of those features have no code in Isomorphic Git currently.
+At least sparse checkout and rebase are needed.
+Neither of those features are implemented in Isomorphic Git currently.

 ### Questions